omri08/automatic-videos-uploader/README.md

 ﻿# automatic-videos-uploader

-· A Command Line interface tool to automate the process of uploading lectures to YouTube after recording them
+· A Command Line interface tool to automate the process of uploading videos to YouTube.